michaelchadwick/ybixo-book/src/guide/option.md

 It's worth noting that currently, this operation does _not_ return an `Option`, as it does for hash maps, even though it's the same idea, conceptually.
 Instead, accessing an array index that is out of bounds (e.g. `fruits[3]` above) will cause an error when the program actually runs.
 This is primarily for convenience, since manual bounds checking on every list index would add a lot of extra code when working with nested lists.
-However, this is likely to change to a safer construct in a future revision of Oxiby.
+However, this is likely to change to a safer construct in a future revision of Ybixo.